-How Bella Hadid and Gigi Hadid Skillfully Built Their Modeling Empire—and Why Brother Anwar Hadid Is Next
+How Bella Hadid and Gigi Hadid Skillfully Built Their Modeling Empire

 But actual fashion shoots with the long hours and the inevitably unkind opinions?
 Those were strictly forboden.
 After a brief stint as a Baby Guess model that turned into steady work with Guess Kids, Gigi was placed under a forced hiatus circa age 8.
 "I was always very strict about the fact that I never wanted them to really work until they're 18-years-old," Yolanda explained.
 "I really didn't want anybody judging them on the way that they looked."

-So Gigi threw herself into sports, adopting her mom's love of horses and scoring a spot as captain of the varsity volleyball team, while Bella was a regular at at Far West Farms in Calabasas, Calif., committing to daily sessions with Lisa Winn and her beloved horse Lego, who she believed would help lead her to a spot on the 2016 U.S. Olympics team. ("She came out every day," Winn told Elle of Bella.
+So Gigi threw herself into sports, adopting her mom's love of horses and scoring a spot as captain of the varsity volleyball team, while Bella was a regular at Far West Farms in Calabasas, Calif., committing to daily sessions with Lisa Winn and her beloved horse Lego, who she believed would help lead her to a spot on the 2016 U.S. Olympics team. ("She came out every day," Winn told Elle of Bella.
 "She was a beautiful rider, but she really worked at it.")
 It was a not unrealistic dream for the nationally ranked equestrian, but one she was forced to abandon after her 2012 Lyme disease diagnosis.

 But even with other passions to pursue, Yolanda's no-modeling policy was met with some grumbling.
 Gigi wouldn't make her first real push into the industry until she moved to New York City and enrolled in criminal psychology classes at the New School in 2013.
-Bella would join a year later, enrolling in a photography course at Parsons School of Design.
-But after a few years of work, Yolanda recalled to People, earlier this year, Gigi was filled with appreciation: "She hugs me and says, 'Thank you for giving me those two extra years to grow up, be in my flip flops and play basketball.'
+Bella would join a year later, opting for a photography course at Parsons School of Design.
+But after toiling in the modeling world for a few years, Yolanda recalled to People, earlier this year, Gigi realized that sometimes parents know what they're talking about: "She hugs me and says, 'Thank you for giving me those two extra years to grow up, be in my flip flops and play basketball.'
 Modeling is a tough profession.
 It's not for the weak."

 Thankfully the siblings had Mom to school them.
 And Yolanda began laying the groundwork early.
 It went well beyond policing their carb intake as she famously did during a 2014 Housewives episode, reminding Gigi that a slice of cake was a small sacrifice for a Sports Illustrated swimsuit shoot.
 And it was more than just coaching on the more technical aspects of the job, though she certainly did that.
 "My mom always taught me to think about something happy when I'm working," Bella told Elle, "because it kind of shows through your face."